samfalberg/googlesample/README.md

 # Purpose

-The purpose of this repo is to learn to use git and GitHub
+The purpose of this repo is to learn how to use git and GitHub